yat-labs/yat-docs/yat-docs/docs/guides/1_overview.md

 * **Emoji id category** - Emoji id record types are grouped into categories to aid data management and record discovery.
   Examples include cryptocurrency addresses, web properties, DNS records, location data.
 * **Emoji id tag** - Emoji id categories are subdivided into specific data types that have specific data formats, represented by their Category Tag.
-Examples include Bitcoin addresses, DNS A records, web URLs and Lat-Long coordinates.
+Examples include Bitcoin addresses, DNS 'A' records, web URLs and Lat-Long coordinates.
 * **Canonical format** - The unambiguous, official representation of a yat.
 See [Emoji id formats](#emoji-id-formats) for further discussion.